grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 Hadley and Garret's _R for Data Science_ book has a nice [chapter](https://r4ds.had.co.nz/many-models.html) on model nesting with tibbles, and then Vincent has a cool [blog post](http://www.arelbundock.com/posts/datatable_nesting/) replicating the same workflow with data.table.
 But, really, the core idea is pretty simple: We can use the advanced data structure and functionality of tibbles or data.tables to run our simulations as grouped operations (i.e. by simulation ID).
 In other words, just like we can group a data frame and then collapse down to (say) mean values, we can also group a data frame and then run a regression on each subgroup.

-Why would this be faster than explicit iteration?
-Well, basically it boils down to the fact that data.tables and tibbles provide an enhanced structure for returning complex objects (including list columns) and their grouped operations are highly optimised to run in (implicit) parallel at the C++ level.[^5] The internal code of **data.table**, in particular, is just so insanely optimised that trying to beat it with some explicit parallel loop is a [fool's errand](https://grantmcdermott.com/ds4e/parallel.html#library-source-code).
+Why might this be faster than explicit parallel iteration?
+Well, basically it boils down to the fact that data.tables and tibbles provide an enhanced structure for returning complex objects (including list columns) and their grouped operations are highly optimised to run in (implicit) parallel at the C++ level.[^5] The internal code of **data.table**, in particular, is just so insanely optimised that trying to beat it with some explicit parallel loop can be a [fool's errand](https://grantmcdermott.com/ds4e/parallel.html#library-source-code).

 Okay, so let's see a benchmark.
 I'm going to compare three options for simulating 100 draws: 1) sequential iteration with `lapply()`, 2) explicit parallel iteration with `parallel::mclapply`, and 3) nested (implicit parallel) iteration.
 For the latter, I'm simply grouping my dataset by simulation ID and then leveraging data.table's powerful [**`.SD`**](https://rdatatable.gitlab.io/data.table/articles/datatable-sd-usage.html) syntax.[^6] Note further than I'm going to run regular `lm()` calls rather than `lm.fit()` --- see Principle 1 --- because I want to keep things simple and familiar for the moment.